An Approximation of Theta Functions with Applications to Communications: Theta Series and the Compute-and-Forward Relaying Strategy

-In this section, we consider a protocol known as \emph{compute-and-forward} relaying \cite{nazer}.
-Analyzing the \emph{maximum-likelihood} (ML) metric in this context, we show how the flatness factor of a certain lattice enters the picture \cite{belfiore}, and relate this random lattice to the code lattice at the transmitter.
+Analyzing the \emph{maximum-likelihood} (ML) metric in the compute-and-forward context, we show how the flatness factor of a certain lattice enters the picture \cite{belfiore}, and relate this random lattice to the code lattice at the transmitter.
 We then utilize the derived theta series approximation to analyze the performance of various lattices with respect to an explicit design criterion.
 Namely, we show that in order to maximize the flatness factor of the random lattice, it suffices to maximize that of the code lattice.

-In this article will only consider real valued channels, which are also studied in the original article \cite{nazer} and additionally assumed in \cite{belfiore, belfiore2}.
+In this article we will only consider real valued channels, which are also studied in the original article \cite{nazer} and additionally assumed in \cite{belfiore, belfiore2}.
 We refer to \cite{nazer} for the complex alternative\footnote{As shown in \cite{nazer}, a complex channel output can be treated as two separate real equations.}.
 Assume that $K > 1$ transmitters want to communicate to a single destination, aided by $M$ intermediate relays which, operating under the original compute-and-forward strategy attempt to decode an integer linear combination of the transmitted messages.
 We assume that each user, relay, and destination is equipped with one antenna only.
 The model is depicted in Figure~\ref{fig:caf_system_total}.

 The first hop from the transmitters to the relays is modeled as a Gaussian fading channel, while it is usually assumed that the relays are connected to a destination with error-free bit pipes with unlimited capacities.
 We will henceforth focus on the first hop.